biomed-AI/CellFM/readme.md

 ## Datasets

-We provide an easy access to the used datasets in the [synapse](https://www.synapse.org/#!Synapse:syn52616008/files/).
+We provide easy access to the used datasets in the [synapse](https://www.synapse.org/#!Synapse:syn52616008/files/).